DeviesDevelopment/blog/content/posts/2022-07-27_mitigating-primitive-obsession-in-asp.net-web-api.md

    We had to in some way convert our ToothIdentifier model to a string when we are reading and writing to the database, that is exactly what [Value Conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions?tabs=data-annotations) do.

    This example shows how we solved our converter.
-   We extends the ValueConverter interface and take both types, ToothIdentifier and string.
+   We extend the ValueConverter interface and take both types, ToothIdentifier and string.
-   We define a function that converts our model, ToothIdentifier to an string in the database and the other way around.
+   We define a function that converts our model, ToothIdentifier to a string in the database and the other way around.

 ```csharp
 public class ToothIdentifierConverter : ValueConverter<ToothIdentifier, string>